ayush5588/push2Storage/README.md

 # push2Storage
-Method to upload to different cloud storage such as s3, etc.
+Package to upload files to cloud storage such as s3.
+Will be adding support for other cloud storage as well.

+## Need for this
+Even though there are other packages which do the same thing but I thought of having a one simple function which can be used to upload the files to the cloud storage.

+## How to Use

+See the examples folder